When it comes to safety, Tamex is an industry leader.

-The people and businesses that make up the heavy vehicle supply chain have specific legislative obligations, commonly referred to as the Chain of Responsibility (CoR).
+The people and businesses that make up the heavy vehicle supply chain have specific legislative obligations, commonly referred to as the Chain of Responsibility.

-From October 2018 CoR laws are aligned closely with Workplace Health and Safety (WHS) laws, meaning all parties in the chain must reduce risks related to the safety of transport tasks.
+Chain of Responsibility laws are closely aligned with Workplace Health and Safety laws, meaning all parties in the chain must participate to reduce safety related risks.

 At Tamex, we ensure:

-Tamex has a comprehensive safety management system (SMS) which addresses the ‘Big 5’ compliance requirements
+Tamex’s comprehensive safety management system addresses the ‘Big 5’ compliance requirements:

 Awareness and Training